junaidhamzae/codereap/README.md

 - **Scan** – Recursively scans your project for source files (`.js`, `.ts`, `.jsx`, `.tsx`, `.json`, `.css`, `.scss` by default).
 You can customise the set of extensions to include.
 - **Parse** – JavaScript/TypeScript files are parsed with Babel to collect `import`, `require` and dynamic `import()` statements.
 Other file types are still represented as nodes.
 - **Parse** – JavaScript/TypeScript files are parsed with Babel to collect `import`, `require` and dynamic `import()` statements.
-For JSON file reports, CodeReap also collects exported symbols and per‑import specifiers for orphan files.
+For JSON file reports, CodeReap also collects exported symbols for all files and per‑import specifiers for orphan files.
 Other file types are still represented as nodes.
 - **Resolve** – Imports are resolved using relative paths, `baseUrl`/`paths` mappings from `tsconfig.json` or `jsconfig.json`, custom alias patterns and an optional `importRoot`.
 Node.js resolution is used as a last resort.
 - **Graph** – A directed graph is built where each file is a node and edges represent dependencies.
 - **Entrypoints** – Entrypoints are inferred from your `package.json` (`main`, `module`, `bin`) and script commands (`node`, `nodemon`, `pm2 start`, `ts-node`, `tsx`, `babel-node`, or plain file references).
 When `rootDir` and `outDir` are defined, compiled JavaScript is mapped back to its TypeScript source.